 Phone number: +34651058646

 Visiting the Alhambra normally takes a whole morning or a whole afternoon.
-There are also night visits, most recommended in the spring / summer months when the weather is mild at night, as you will spend most of the time there outdoors.
+There are also night visits, most recommended in the spring / summer months when the weather is mild at night, since you will spend most of your time there outdoors.
 Granada has a very pleasant weather and the sun shines most of the year.
 However, the mountains are very close to the city and when the sun goes down the temperatures may drop abruptly.